 In addition to its use in Buddhism, the higanbana often pops up regularly in pop culture.
 As can be seen by looking at the comments of my recent Instagram post about these autumn perennial, there’s a lot of references to the higanbana in anime and manga (such as in the hit series Tokyo Ghoul).
 Seeing as they are inexorably tied with death, the flowers are often used to foreshadow when a character is about to meet their end.
 Alternatively, since the higanbana can also be used to identify a metaphoric death too in the sense of character development.

 Though there’s a lot of locations where you can witness the higanbana across Japan, perhaps there is no better spot than Kinchakuda Manjushage Park in Saitama Prefecture.
 Here, the curvature of the Koma River gives rise to a green expanse that takes the shape of a kinchakuda (a traditional style Japanese coin purse).
-The small peninsula is home to over thousands and thousands of higanbana.
+The small peninsula is home to a seemingly infinite number of higanbana.
 If my understanding is correct, this is the largest cluster of these death-conjoined flowers in all of Japan.

 Now, this part of Japan was originally settled in the early 700s by refugees fleeing from the Korean kingdom of Goguryeo (which is rendered as Koma in Japanese).
 The current site of Kinchakuda Manjushage Park was then used by the Goguryeo settlers as fertile grounds for cultivating rice but was later abandoned in the modern era.
 Sometime thereafter in the 1960s though, the rich soil started to bequeath countless higanbana.
 With some careful cultivation by the locals, Kinchakuda Manjushage Park soon had the grandest collection in all of Japan.